Transfer Student Admission

 NOTE: Students who have earned an Associate of Applied Science degree or the equivalent are not automatically admissible, but may be admitted according to regular transfer admission criteria.

 Transfer students will be granted regular admission if they meet all the following requirements:

 - Have a cumulative GPA of at least 2.0 on a 4.0 scale on all transferable college-level coursework attempted, (All grades, including Fs, will be considered for calculation of GPA to determine admission to TWU.), and

-- Are in good standing at their previous institution.
+- Are in good standing and eligible to return at their previous institution(s).

-1. Several departments have higher grade point requirements which students must satisfy before they are permitted to advance to upper-level course work.
+1. Several programs have higher grade point requirements which students must satisfy before they are permitted to advance to upper-level course work.
 Students should check admission requirements of individual programs.

 2. Regional accreditation standards (Southern Association of Colleges and Schools Commission on Colleges – SACSCOC), require a minimum 25% of academic credit applicable to a degree must be completed at TWU.